kwebio/kweb-docs/dom.rst

     }
    }

-Let's create a button element as a child of the body element, we do this using the *.new* function (which is supported by all Element types):
+Let's create a `ButtonElement <https://github.com/kwebio/kweb-core/blob/master/src/main/kotlin/io/kweb/dom/element/creation/tags/other.kt#L14>`_ as a child of the body element, we do this using the *.new* function (which is supported by all Element types):

 .. code-block:: kotlin